aseever/chimpstation-homebase/README.md

         rbenv rehash
         echo 'eval "$(rbenv init -)"' >> ~/.bash_profile
         gem install chef

-* chimpstation repo:
-  - clone your chimpstation-homebase repo to your machine, into the directory you'll use (`${chimpstation}`)

-        git clone git@github.com:infochimps-labs/chimpstation-homebase.git chimpstation
-        cd chimpstation
-        git submodule update --init
-        git submodule foreach git checkout master
-        ln -s ./knife .chef

-  - grab the credentials repo from a co-worker, and put it as `knife/${organization}-credentials`.

-Commands like `knife client list` should now work; note that you have to cd into the chimpstation to do so.

 * initialize workstation
   - in the `clusters/workstation.rb` file, add a facet named for yourself (`${chef_user}`)